 Answer: This fly rod series isn’t discontinued, but Imperial fly rod models that hit the market more than ten years ago are no longer available.

-Answer: Yes, some online retailers offer St Croix Imperial combos, but you cannot get these combos directly from the manufacturer.
+Answer: Some online retailers offer St. Croix Imperial combos, but you cannot get these combos directly from the manufacturer.

-Answer: Yes, all St Croix Imperial fly rods are handcrafted at the brand’s factory in Park Falls, Wisconsin.
+Answer: All St. Croix Imperial fly rods are handcrafted at the brand’s factory in Park Falls, Wisconsin.
 That’s why delivery can take a few weeks if the model you want to purchase is out of stock.

 An angler should have at least two fly rods, while most fly fishing enthusiasts often have more than a dozen fly rods designed for different purposes.
-Even though the St Croix Imperial shouldn’t be the only fly rod you have, it is certainly worth adding to your collection.
+Even though the St. Croix Imperial shouldn’t be your only fly rod, it is worth adding to your collection.

-The majority of fly rods from the Imperial series are between 8-feet and 10-feet long, as only four models are shorter than 8-feet.
-Hence, these fast-action fly rods are best suited for anglers who can benefit from accurate long casts.
+Most fly rods from the Imperial series are between 8 and 10 feet long, as only four models are shorter than 8 feet.
+Hence, these fast-action fly rods are best suited for anglers benefitting from accurate long casts.

 Phil robinson